BradleyChatha/jcli/README.md

 Our `onExecute` function is nothing overly special, it just displays the file line by line.

 Test time.
-Let's make it show the contents of our `dub.json` file, which is within the root of our project.
+Let's make it show the contents of our `dub.json` file, which is within the root of our project:

 ```bash
 $> ./mytool cat ./dub.json